Spanish IIH Expectations

 -Textbook, Realidades 2

-The textbook will stay in class and can also be found online.
+The textbook will stay in class.

 -Internet access: is a requirement for certain assignments.
 At least two nights will be given to complete online activities therefore students may not be excused from completing these assignments.
 If you do not have access from home, the library is available from 7:30am-3:30pm (times may vary).